Everything You Need to Know About Flat Head Syndrome in Babies

 Parents should always place their babies on their backs when sleeping.
 However, during the day when the infant is awake and the parent is with them, they should spend at least half of their waking hours without pressure on the back of the skull to allow it to reshape naturally.
+Please read our repositioning guide and blog post on the best ways to carry your baby.
 If no improvement is seen by the age of five months, plagiocephaly treatment may be worth considering.

 Prevention and treatment of flat head syndrome

 Initial treatment usually involves repositioning to reduce pressure on the affected area, including plenty of ‘Tummy Time’ during the day.
 At night, the cot, toys and other items of interest should be repositioned to encourage the infant to face in alternating directions.
 This treatment should be continued until the age of 5 – 6 months.